 - Be aware of your kid’s activities online.
 Try to use one area at home where every member of your family uses devices.
 This will allow you to monitor what your kid is doing.

 - Limit their private information.
 While setting up their social media account, take care of your kid’s privacy.
-Explain how to limit their info available online.
+Explain how to limit the info available online.
 Show it only to close friends.

-- Explain to your child who are cyberbullies, online predators, scammers, and hackers.
+- Explain to your child who cyberbullies, online predators, scammers, and hackers are.
 Explain what kind of threat they can be and how to react properly if they face it online.

 Most of our habits are shaped in our childhood.
 Modern parents now need to pay attention to the way their children use gadgets and social media.
-The overuse of technology today became a real problem.
-IT can evolve in some kind of addiction.
+The overuse of technology today has become a real problem.
+IT can evolve into some kind of addiction.
 To prevent this, parents should help their kids to develop healthy relationships with technology.
 The consequences of overusing gadgets are well-known: lack of sleep, anxiety, obesity, bad physical shape, inattention, hyperactivity, etc. The list can go on and on.

-- Check privacy settings on their Facebook, make sure they are set for friends only.
+- Check privacy settings on their Facebook and make sure they are set for friends only.

 - Talk about cyberbullying and how to prevent it

-- Explain how to detect fake news and stay away from frauds
+- Explain how to detect fake news and stay away from fraud

-How to Use the Facebook Restricted List to Protect Your Child Life
+How to Use the Facebook Restricted List to Protect Your Child’s Life

 You are free to decide who goes to the Facebook restricted list.
 When you want to restrict someone on Facebook, you need to go to their profile.
 Under their profile picture, you need to click the friend’s icon.
-Then under edit friends list, replace this profile to the restricted list.
+Then, under the edit friends list, replace this profile with the restricted list.
 If you want to change it back, repeat the same steps and put this person on another list.